 At 14,410 feet, Mount Rainier is the most prominent peak in the Cascade Range.
 It dominates the landscape of western Washington, standing nearly three miles higher than the lowlands to the west.
 This majestic glacier-covered volcano has been called “an arctic island in a temperate sea.”

 Every year, park crews work for many weeks to clear roads and provide access to areas of the park that are closed during the winter season.
 View the following map and text for the latest updates.
-Additional information can be found on the Road Status page.
+Additional information can be found on the Roads Status page.